Terence Smith (soccer)

-Terence Smith (born September 23, 1991) is a professional soccer player who plays as a defender for Philippines Football League club Maharlika, on loan from Stallion Laguna.
+Terence Smith (born September 23, 1991) is a professional soccer player who plays as a defender for Philippines Football League club Stallion Laguna.
 Born in Canada, he plays for the Barbados national team.

 Early life

 He was born in Windsor, Ontario and grew up in Brampton.
 He attended St. John Bosco Elementary school where he played basketball, soccer, and track and field.
 He attended St. Marguerite d'Youville Catholic Secondary School, where he played football, basketball and soccer.
 He attended George Brown College in Toronto, for one year earning a diploma in general arts and sciences.
 He earned a soccer scholarship and went on to earn a Bachelor of Arts degree from Northeastern State University in Oklahoma.

 Club career

 College and amateur

 Smith played four years of college soccer at Northeastern State University in between 2011 and 2014.
 During Smith's well decorated career at NSU he was a; 3 x All MIAA, 3 x All Region and 2 x All Daktronic player.
 From 2012 to 2014 Smith led NSU to its lowest goals against total for 3 straight season's, every year breaking a school record which still stands today.
 Smith also helped lead NSU to its first MIAA Regular Season Championship and the schools first and only MIAA Conference Tournament Title.

 Before and during college, Smith also played for USL Premier Development League side Toronto Lynx between 2010 and 2014.
 Smith signed for National Premier Soccer League side Tulsa Athletic in 2016 which he was voted into the National Premier Soccer League Supporters’ XI which is an all-league team voted on by the NPSL's fans and supporters.